DrJohnWagner/crewai-poetry-crew/research/Appendix.md

 - Avoid narrative development; focus on atmosphere, tension, and interior landscape.
 - Provide concept-level diversity without enforcing structure or style.

-### E.2.2 Summariser
+### E.2.2 Gardener

 **Task:** `task_summarise`

 **Role:**
-The Summariser transforms the Muse’s conceptual list into a compact, unified “poetic intention” summary.
+The Gardener transforms the Muse’s conceptual list into a compact, unified “poetic intention” summary.
 It does not add new themes; it distills, clarifies, and stabilizes.

 **Input:**